skeeto/skeeto.github.com/_posts/2017-05-15-Web-Scraping-into-an-E-book-with-BeautifulSoup-and-Pandoc.markdown

 sent the Markdown to [Pandoc][pd] to convert into an e-book.

 For this book, I just want a quick-and-dirty scrape in order to shift formats.
-I've never read it and I may not even like it, so I definitely don't want to spend much time on the conversion.
+I've never read it and I may not even like it (*update*: I enjoyed it), so I definitely don't want to spend much time on the conversion.
 Despite [having fun with typing lately][type], I'd also prefer to keep all the formating — italics, etc. — without re-entering it all manually.

 Fortunately Pandoc can consume HTML as input, so, in theory, I can feed it the original HTML and preserve all of the original markup.
 The